Best IFTTT Compatible Home Security Systems of 2025

 Wyze

-Wyze is a low-cost smart security brand though.
-It offers affordable security cameras, simple smart home equipment like smart locks, and a straightforward DIY security system.
-We like its camera line in particular.
-The cameras are affordable – mostly less than $100 – but the features are able to go toe-to-toe with more expensive cameras on the market.
+Wyze doesn’t just offer great security cameras, you can also get simple smart home equipment like motion sensors, keypads, and smart locks.
+The cameras are affordable – mostly less than $100 – but the features can go toe-to-toe with more expensive cameras on the market.
 Even the cheapest Wyze camera, the Wyze Cam v3 ($36), offers person detection and customizable activity zones.
 They also have free cloud storage plus a microSD card slot for local backup.

 Vivint